 Violations of the assumptions of your analysis impact your ability to trust your results and validly draw inferences about your results.
 For a brief overview of the importance of assumption testing, check out our previous blog.
-When the assumptions of your analysis are not met, you have a few options as a researcher.
+When you don’t meet the assumptions of your analysis, you have a few options as a researcher.

-Non-parametric analysis: You may encounter issues where multiple assumptions are violated, or a data transformation does not correct the violated assumption.
+You may encounter issues where multiple assumptions are violated, or a data transformation does not correct the violated assumption.
 In these cases, you may opt to use non-parametric analyses.
 If you are not familiar with parametric and non-parametric, please check out our previous blog that discusses this topic.
-There are non-parametric alternatives to the common parametric analyses so you will not be limited in the type of analysis you can conduct.
-However, although non-parametric analyses are beneficial because they are free of the assumptions of parametric analyses, they are generally considered less powerful than parametric analyses.
+Non-parametric alternatives to common parametric analyses exist, allowing you to conduct a variety of analyses.
+Although non-parametric analyses are beneficial because they don’t rely on the assumptions of parametric analyses, they are generally less powerful.

 These are just a few of your options when your assumptions are violated.
 There are a variety of approaches you can take to enhance the validity of your findings.